Dharun235/RA_2025/Documentation of work.md

 - Mohammad website is to be updated with new information.
 Website host - ssh.strato.de and username -  570617047.swh.strato-hosting.eu and port - 22
 ---

+# **23/04/2025**
+- Worked from 9 to 15.
+- Website optimization for Ilaria experiment using JS and flask and now creating pages for individual tasks.
+- Mohammad website is currently on updation with new information.
+---